christianbaun/pestdetector/README.md

          The bot token url and the chat ID must be specified as variables \$TELEGRAM_TOKEN and \$TELEGRAM_CHAT_ID in the file /home/pi/pest_detect_telegram_credentials.sh
     -o : slow motion operation mode for obervation, debugging and documentation purposes.
-         Inserts a pause of <time> seconds between the single steps of the pest detector -d : use 0, 1 or 2 LCD displays (4x20)
+         Inserts a pause of <time> seconds between the single steps of the pest detector.
+         Minimum value is 1 (= 1 second) and maximum value is 20 (= 20 seconds)
+    -d : use 0, 1 or 2 LCD displays (4x20)
     -c : use Coral Accelerator TPU coprocessor
 ## Requirements